Adriano Nicot: Artwork and analysis

 Nicot's artwork has received analysis from media and art critics.
 The Miami Herald has described his work as "explor[ing] the mystical underpinnings of the daily", writing that "In Nicot’s hands, chickens, chairs, and babies alike are imbued with a heavy yet inexplicable symbolism."
 El Nuevo Herald has stated that Nicot uses the densely layered paint texture to evoke a sculptural sensorial quality in two dimensions and that Nicot "recovers the connection that existed between German Expressionism and the primal forces of art and/or its connection with the mythical."
 Miami Art Guide concluded "[Nicot's] smoky compositions are both timeless and reverent" as well as "austere" and The Ledger described Nicot's subject matters as "inhabitants of a netherworld."
 In explaining Nicot's portrait series, Anthony Ardavin, who curated Nicot's 2009 solo exhibition Current Works by Adriano Nicot at the Bakehouse Art Complex, said "the characters he paints are extraordinary because despite the total economy in their features they emanate an energy against which it is impossible to remain indifferent," referencing Nicot's objective that the pieces spark a deeper reflection within the viewer.

-Dónde el Alma se te Quiebra (Where Your Soul Breaks) by Adriano Nicot.

 Musaschy Filgueira (known professionally as Niten), co-curator of the collective exhibition Ceaseless Stream that Nicot participated in, told The Lakelander that Nicot uses his theatrical dark colors and tones to "create a new language of the traditional Cuban painting."
 In her analysis of his oeuvre, Cuban art historian and author Hortensia Montero similarly describes Nicot's work as psychological, conceptual, and existential in nature with emotional and dramatic features that converge to create a symbolic language seen throughout his career.
 She writes “His rejection of conventional ideas leads him to discover enriching alternatives for his own language.”
 This personal language, Montero explains, stems from “the sensitivity of the human being through [...] a graphic, personal and intimate universe.”
 She further assessed that “[Nicot’s] iconography refers us to the fantastic attraction of singular characters, whose existential references [...] sharpen the theatricality of the figures, which dominate the composition, shape his peculiar aesthetic discourse, [and] reflect the unmistakable poetry of his style.”
 In all, Montero concludes that Nicot “tells us stories where the existential atmosphere of the individual and their conditions of coexistence are noticed [and] resolved with the magic that surrounds the dramatic plot of their imaginary.”